peterhellberg/tpb-search/README.md

 You need to download an [openbay-db-dump](http://openbay.isohunt.to/files/openbay-db-dump.torrent)

-It should have the following format:
+It should have the following format when gunzipped:

 ```
 "Name of the first file"|54321|f2b2c2e4a786d3924b8922454772d784118e6421|8|music|0|0